-1. Increase the awareness of the fast changing and developing climate change agenda with elected members and officers

-2. Undertake a mid-term review of the Sustainable Development and Climate Change strategy

-3. Implement the 2019/20 action plan for the Sustainable Development and Climate Change Strategy

-4. Incorporate climate change and sustainability checklist in the capital programme submission process

-5. Continue the work with the Climate Ready Clyde partnership to development a city region adaptation strategy and action plan
+- 1. Continue with elected member awareness sessions and investigate climate literacy training - 2.
+Start development work for the new sustainable development and climate change strategy for 2022-2027 - 3.
+Implement the 2020-21 action plan for the Sustainable Development and Climate Change Strategy - 4.
+Establish Project Review Groups to work on specific projects/pilots that contribute to meeting the Council's sustainable development and climate change strategy outcomes - 5.
+Continue the work with the Climate Ready Clyde partnership to develop a city region adaptation strategy and action plan

-2(g) Has the body used the Climate Change Assessment Tool (a) or equivalent tool to self-assess its capability / performance?
+2(g) Has the body used the Climate Change Assessment Tool (a) or equivalent tool to self-assess its capability - performance?